 - Evacuation plans are up to date

-- Means of escape routes not blocked and kept clear
+- Means of escape routes are kept clear and have no obstructions

 You might also like